 When planning a CRMP, or any major changes, we meet with groups of people who live in all the council areas of Merseyside to ask them what they think of our ideas and if we are using our resources, including our people, in a fair and cost effective way.
 We discuss our ideas with our staff, their representatives and with partner organisations too.
 During the life of this CRMP we will engage with the public and other stakeholders to discuss how we are delivering the plan and what impact the proposals are having.

-When we first started thinking about this plan we asked the public of Merseyside and our staff through a series of open forum talks, what they thought about the ideas had, which have become the proposals we have included on page 40.
+When we first started thinking about this plan we asked the public of Merseyside and our staff through a series of open forum talks, what they thought about the ideas had, which became our proposals.